 Blue light (the kind pumped out by phones, TVs, and most room lights) tricks your brain into thinking it’s still daytime, even when it’s 10 PM.

-This disrupts melatonin production, your key sleep hormone, making it harder to fall asleep, stay asleep, and wake feeling refreshed.
+This disrupts the body's natural sleep-regulating hormone production, your key sleep hormone, making it harder to fall asleep, stay asleep, and wake feeling refreshed.

-One study published in the Journal of Clinical Endocrinology & Metabolism found that even a few hours of evening blue light exposure suppressed melatonin levels by more than 50%.
+One study published in the Journal of Clinical Endocrinology & Metabolism found that even a few hours of evening blue light exposure suppressed the body's natural sleep-regulating hormone levels by more than 50%.

-No melatonin = No proper sleep cycle.
+No the body's natural sleep-regulating hormone = No proper sleep cycle.
 Simple as that.

 Why Red Light is a Game-Changer for Sleep